octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Built-in types

-LIGO comes with all basic types built-in like string, int or tez for account balance or monetary transactions.
+LIGO comes with all basic primitive types built-in like `string` or `int` and with a contract-specific type `address` or `tez` for account balance or monetary transactions.
+LIGO also introduces composite types like `option`, `list` or `map` allowing to create complex data structures.
 You can find all built-in types on the [LIGO gitlab](https://gitlab.com/ligolang/ligo/-/tree/dev#L35).

 Below is a table of the most used built-in types.
 Most of them will be used in the raffle smart contract: